Preston weather forecast: This is when rain is set to hit Preston

-The weather in Preston is set to be a mixed bag today as forecasters predict both sunshine, cloud and rain throughout the day.
+The weather in Preston is set to be a mixed bag today as forecasters predict cloud and some small sunny spells throughout the day.

 What will the weather be like this morning in Preston?

-This morning is set be a mixture of sunshine and cloud, with temperatures reaching 10C by lunchtime.
+This morning is set to see cloud, with temperatures reaching 13C by lunchtime.

 What will the weather be like this afternoon in Preston?